Find out which digital marketing tools made our top 9 recommendations for 2019

-SEMrush also benefits those who are running PPC campaigns too.
+SEMrush benefits those who are running PPC campaigns too.
 Companies can compare their advertising approaches with those of their rivals which allows budgets to be adjusted in accordance to what terms make are popular for competitors and themselves.
 It solves a number of problems that may not even be noticed without using this particular tool.

-There are several useful digital marketing tools within Ahrefs itself that benefit an organisation.
+There are several useful digital marketing tools within Ahrefs itself that can benefit an organisation.
 Alerts can be set up each time a website ranks for a new keyword or is mentioned on the web.
-Furthermore, Ahrefs provides a comprehensive Site Audit tool and a Rank Tracker tool too.
+Ahrefs provides a comprehensive Site Audit tool and a Rank Tracker tool too.

 One of the most useful features is their Keyword Explorer – an enormous database of keywords from 170 countries.
 The explorer shows accurate search volume data, how many searches are with clicks and how many searches are without clicks.
 It also shows the keyword difficulty in other words and how hard it is to rank for those specific words.

 Google Analytics is one of the most widely used digital marketing tools in the world.
 Marketing Land state that it is used by between 30-50 million websites.
 No matter how many websites use it, if you are a digital marketer, growth hacker, marketing manager or even a CEO, it is beneficial.

 Google Analytics allows you to figure out where users are coming from, what goals are achieved on your site, what you need to do differently to your competition and what social media platform to target.
 There’s a long list of benefits and advantages to using Google Analytics.
 Some benefits you should consider: